 Pill imprint MINIPRESS PFIZER 431 has been identified as Minipress 1 mg.

-Minipress is used in the treatment of benign prostatic hyperplasia; high blood pressure; raynaud's syndrome; heart failure and belongs to the drug class antiadrenergic agents, peripherally acting.
+Minipress is used in the treatment of raynaud's syndrome; benign prostatic hyperplasia; high blood pressure; heart failure and belongs to the drug class antiadrenergic agents, peripherally acting.
 Risk cannot be ruled out during pregnancy.
-Minipress 1 mg is not subject to the Controlled Substances Act.
+Minipress 1 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - 1 mg

 - Pregnancy Category:

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - Not a controlled drug

 - National Drug Code (NDC):